floation-cutie/cs144-learning/notes/semester_class/transport_layer.md

 As the packets beyond the lost packet arrive at the receiver, they trigger ACKs, there ACKs have **the same ACK number**

+总共四个相同的确认

 If the sender receives 3 duplicate ACKs imply that a packet has been lost.
-The packet is retransmitted before timeout, otherwise we have to restart the Slow-Start Process again!
+The packet is retransmitted before **timeout**, otherwise we have to restart the Slow-Start Process again!

 ##### Fast Recovery